shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 A vessel can join in the casting of the spell even if they don’t know the spell and that spell has not been shared with them.

+### Ascension

+At level 20, your vessels are permanent.
+Vessels outside your Tether Range or in a different plane do not automatically stop being vessels.
+Vessels no longer have a share duration, and remain vessels until they willingly stop being a vessel or until you use your action to unshare all spells with them.

 ## Self-Shaper

 You are a self-made person, literally.
 You modified your being and can modify it to your liking.